Workers’ Compensation for Construction Injuries

 Seek Medical Treatment

 When you need medical care, treat with a provider that is authorized by your employer.
-If you get medical treatment from your own doctor, it may not be covered by workers’ comp.
+If you get medical treatment from your own doctor, it may not be covered by workers’ compensation.

 When you see a doctor, give an accurate description of your accident and symptoms.
 This will help the doctor diagnose your problems, and will help link the injury to your workplace.